What You Need to Know About The Stages of Labor

 Third Stage of Labor

-Delivery of the placenta.
-You will feel some cramping and even a weak pushing sensation as somewhat milder contractions help deliver the placenta.
+You will feel some cramping and even a weak pushing sensation as somewhat milder contractions help deliver the placenta during the final of the stages of labor.
 If you had an episiotomy or tore, your birth attendant may have a bit of stitching to do.
 Your uterus continues contracting, both to expel the placenta and to clamp down on the blood vessels to stop the bleeding.
 If there’s a problem, you may receive an injection of pitocin and ergot to help contract the uterus and stop the bleeding more quickly.
 A birth attendant may massage your uterus to help it contract and make sure it stays firm.
 Delivery of the placenta may take from five to thirty minutes.